redox-os/book/src/including-programs.md

   - [Adding the program to the Redox image](#adding-the-program-to-the-redox-image)
 - [Running your program](#running-your-program)

 The Cookbook system makes the packaging process very simple.
 First, we will show how to add an existing program for inclusion.
 Then we will show how to create a new program to be included.
-In [Coding and Building](./coding-and-building.md), we discuss the development cycle in more detail.
+In the [Coding and Building](./coding-and-building.md) page, we discuss the development cycle in more detail.

 ## Existing Package